swcarpentry/python-novice-inflammation/07-defensive.md

 so good code catches mistakes as early as possible.

 The second rule is, *turn bugs into assertions or tests*.
+Whenever you fix a bug, write an assertion that catches the mistake should you make it again.
 If you made a mistake in a piece of code, the odds are good that you have made other mistakes nearby, or will make the same mistake (or a related one)